 Notify Campus Security at 718.262.2222 to report your injury or accident and request medical assistance if needed.

 The employee should notify his/her supervisor as soon as possible.

-The attached forms should be completed by all parties in their entirety and the employee should return the completed forms to Office of Human Resources.
+The employee should request the appropriate forms, complete in their entirety, and return the completed forms to the Office of Human Resources.

 In the event the employee is unable to return to the college to either pick up the forms or drop them off, the employee should contact the college’s Workers’ Compensation Administrator at 718.262.2135.

 In order to process your work related injury claim, the New York City Law Department Workers’ Compensation Division must receive the following forms and any supporting medical documents: